dzackgarza/Notes/Class_Notes/2020/Talks/GSTopology/Talk 2 Morse Theory/MorseTheoryNotes.md

 - Definition: Stable and generic
 - Definition: cobordism
   - Example: (pair of pants)
+  - Category: Objects are manifolds, morphisms are cobordisms between them
 - Theorem: Every compact manifold has a Morse function.
 - Theorem: Morse functions are generic (given any smooth function $f: X\to Y$, there's an arbitrarily small perturbation of $f$ that is Morse).
 - Theorem (Morse Lemma): If $p\in \RR^n$ is a critical point of $f: \RR^n \to \RR$ such that the Hessian $H_f(p)$ is a non-degenerate bilinear form, then $f$ is locally Morse (standard form).